 - cross-border commercial goods transport within the EU involving freight vehicles with a maximum permitted weight exceeding 2,500 kg.

 Transport outside the EU

-In most cases, transport outside the EU also requires a journey permit or an ECMT licence in addition to a Euro licence.
-With an ECMT licence, you can transport goods from, to and via countries that are party to the European Conference of Ministers of Transport (ECMT) agreement, provided you comply with the ECMT’s emission and safety requirements.
+In most cases, transport outside the EU also requires a journey permit or a CEMT (ECMT) licence (in Dutch) in addition to a Euro licence.
+With a CEMT licence, you can transport goods from, to, and via countries that are party to the European Conference of Ministers of Transport (CEMT) agreement, provided you meet the CEMT’s emission and safety requirements.

 If you hire non-EU lorry drivers, they are only allowed to drive your lorries if they have a driver's attestation issued by the Dutch National and International Road Transport Organisation (NIWO).
 To be able to apply for the attestation (in Dutch), they need a valid work permit and a driver's certificate of professional competence.

 If a transport company from an EU member state transports goods between 2 points within the borders of another Member State, this will constitute cabotage.
 Carriers may undertake no more than 3 cabotage trips in another country.
 After that, they have to cross the border again.
+When the last permitted cabotage operation has been finished, the truck is not allowed to be used for cabotage for 4 days in that country.
+The truck must return to the transport company’s home country every 8 weeks.
 In the Netherlands, the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT) enforces this rule.

 Dispensation abnormal load